 My younger self was clumsy, shy, at a loss, and scared.
 The world was a mystery for her.
 She didn’t know what to do most of the time, and she made a lot of mistakes.
 If only her older self could have been there for her.
 My younger self no longer exists, but it’s not too late for you.
 And if you come to think about it, I wouldn’t have known what I know now without walking the very same path exactly as I did.
 Today, my older self will be there for you.
 All the younger selves out there who are lost now as I was back then.

-This is what my younger self is going to say to me:
+This is what I’d tell my younger self:

 #1 Don’t be too nice

 I know it seems like an odd advice, but hear me out.
 All my life, I’ve tried to accommodate others to the best of my ability.
 It worked, but I’ve always ended up offending one person: myself.
 Being too nice will cost you a lot of time.
 Here comes boundaries.
 Think about the favors that you do, those little, meaningless things.
 What you say yes to now (when you don’t have to do it) people will eventually expect of you.
 You want to help, but eventually you’ll become a doormat.
 Learn early to say no. If you don’t want to do it, you don’t have to.
 If it doesn’t feel right, you don’t have to.
 Don’t tell yourself it’s a one-time thing because trust me it won’t be.
 People will keep asking you for more favors without any respect to your boundaries because they have an idea now that you don’t have any.
 If you always say “Yes,” you’ll unintentionally become a magnet to all sorts of wrong people: opportunists.
 Those who know you’ll always say yes.
 Those who know you’ll be there for them no matter how unreasonable their requests are.
 Remember, time is your most valuable asset, and you need to protect it.
 You can protect it by saying “No” more often.